 Effective March 11, 2005, the Company amended its bylaws to make its fiscal year-end the last Saturday in December.
 Prior to this change, all of the Company's businesses except for its U.S. retail operations had a December 31 fiscal year-end.
 The U.S. retail operations maintained a fiscal year that ended on the last Saturday in December.
 Due primarily to statutory requirements, the Company's international businesses have maintained their December 31 year-ends.
 Fiscal year 2005 ended on December 31, 2005 for all reportable segments and businesses, and included 53 weeks for the Retail segment.
-Fiscal year 2006 ends on December 30, 2006.
+Fiscal year 2006 ends on December 30, 2006 and includes 52 weeks for all reportable segments and businesses.
 As a result of the fiscal year change, the domestic operations of the Contract segment had five additional selling days in the first quarter of 2006 than in the first quarter of 2005.
 The domestic operations of the Contract segment will have five fewer selling days in the fourth quarter of 2006 than in the fourth quarter of 2005.
-All segments had the same number of selling days in the second quarter of 2006 as they had in the second quarter of 2005.
+All segments had the same number of selling days in the third quarter of 2005.